top of page

 EECM changes the lives of people facing the impacts of poverty.

 East End Cooperative Ministry (EECM) was founded in 1970 as a collective response to changes in the East End community, born when local faith communities recognized that the troubles of the community were too great for any one of them to address alone.
-EECM was initially envisioned to serve the young, the elderly and the poor of the area, as well as promote interfaith events.
-Throughout its 50 years, EECM has continued to respond to changing community needs through its programs and services.
+EECM was initially envisioned to serve the young, the elderly, and the poor of the area, as well as to promote interfaith events.
+Throughout its 50 years, EECM has continued to respond to changing community needs through its many programs and services.

-Official incorporation East End Cooperative Ministry
+Official incorporation of East End Cooperative Ministry

-Interracial breakfast for Peabody High School students, Meals on Wheels and tutoring programs begin.
+Interracial breakfast for Peabody High School students, Meals on Wheels and tutoring programs begin

 Junior League of Pittsburgh and EECM develops Vintage Senior Citizens Center.*